Everything you need to know about hiking the Alta Via 1 in the Dolomites

 Most rifugios now accept card payments, but do carry some cash with you as some rifugios still only accept cash.

-7. Route Maps: Google Maps vs. Hiking Apps
+10. Route Maps: Google Maps vs. Hiking Apps

 While Google Maps can give you a general overview of the region, it doesn't have the specific hiking trails mapped out.
-For more accurate navigation, I recommend downloading apps like AllTrails, which offer detailed maps of the Alta Via 1, including elevation profiles and customizable routes.
+For more accurate navigation, we recommend downloading apps like AllTrails, which offer detailed maps of the Alta Via 1, including elevation profiles and customizable routes.
 These apps also allow offline use, which is crucial given the limited cell service in the mountains.

 Interactive map of huts along the Alta Via 1 Route in the Dolomites

-8. Difficulty Level
+11. Difficulty Level

 The Alta Via 1 is classified as moderately difficult.
 While it doesn’t involve any technical climbing, the long distances, steep ascents, and rugged terrain can be physically demanding.
 Hikers should be in good physical condition, and previous experience with multi-day hiking is recommended.
+Adventurous hikers can find optional via ferrata routes along the way.

 Some sections of the trail, particularly around steep passes, can be more challenging, but the well-marked paths and the availability of rifugios make it accessible for most hikers with a reasonable level of fitness.
 If you're new to multi-day treks, consider splitting some of the longer days or taking a rest day in one of the more comfortable rifugios.